A small update to my previous post:

 Steve Jobs, June 2007

-"Let me just say it: We want native third party applications on the iPhone, and we plan to have an SDK in developers’ hands in February.
+I had predicted back in June 2007 that Apple would release an iPhone SDK:"Let me just say it: We want native third party applications on the iPhone, and we plan to have an SDK in developers’ hands in February.
 We are excited about creating a vibrant third party developer community around the iPhone and enabling hundreds of new applications for our users.
 With our revolutionary multi-touch interface, powerful hardware and advanced software architecture, we believe we have created the best mobile platform ever for developers."

 Steve Jobs, October 2007